partykit/partykit/apps/docs/src/content/docs/guides/using-multiple-parties-per-project.md

 Let's say you want to track of all room instances, and see how many active connections there are to each room.

-You can define a `connections` party that keeps track of the number of active connections when it receives an update via a HTTP `POST` request:
+You can define a `connections` party that keeps track of the number of active connections when it receives an update via an HTTP `POST` request:

 ```ts
 // src/connections.ts